Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

-Here a group action is said to have a rank $1$ factor if it has a group action of $\Z$ or $\R$ or their compact extension as a factor.
-The simplest example of a group action to have a rank $1$ factor is for the group to be virtually $\Z$ or $\R$.
-If Smale's conjecture is true, then a generic perturbation of a diffeomorphism would have trivial centralizer, hence, a centralizer having a rank-$1$ factor.
+Here, a group action is said to have a rank-$1$ factor if it admits a group action of $\Z$ or $\R$, or their compact extensions, as a factor.
+The simplest example of a group action with a rank-$1$ factor is when the group is virtually $\Z$ or $\R$.
+If Smale's conjecture is true, then a generic perturbation of a diffeomorphism would have trivial centralizer and hence a centralizer with a rank-$1$ factor.

-Theorems \ref{cenrig} and \ref{cenrigsemi} give an affirmative answer to Conjectures \ref{DWXconj1} and \ref{DWXconj1} for perturbations of generic elements of the Weyl chamber flow on quotient of real split semisimple Lie group $G/\Gamma$.
-It also proves Conjecture \ref{DWXconj3} for simple non-compact Lie groups of rank $2$.
+Theorems~\ref{cenrig} and~\ref{cenrigsemi} give an affirmative answer to Conjectures~\ref{DWXconj1} and~\ref{DWXconj2} for perturbations of generic elements of the Weyl chamber flow on quotients of $\R$-split semisimple Lie groups $G/\Gamma$.
+They give strong evidence toward Conjecture~\ref{DWXconj3} for simple $\R$-split Lie groups.

-It remains a question whether Conjecture \ref{DWXconj3} holds for quotients of real-split semisimple Lie groups.
+It remains an open question whether Conjecture~\ref{DWXconj3} holds for quotients of $\R$-split semisimple Lie groups.
+For example, in Theorem~\ref{cenrigsemi}, if $\Gamma$ is an irreducible lattice and the centralizer of $f$ has dimension at least $2$, is $f$ necessarily conjugate to an element of the Weyl chamber flow?

+Some of the methods in this paper can also be extended to twisted Weyl chamber flows, non-split semisimple Lie groups, and non-generic elements of the Weyl chamber flow, assuming larger centralizers in the latter two cases.
+These results will appear in separate papers.